Top 5 Beginner Banjo Chords

 - A minor

-Before beginning, it’s necessary to understand these “rules” for the banjo chord exercises that follow:
+Before we start, it’s necessary to understand these “rules” for the beginner banjo chord exercises that follow:

 - Stay in time, counting 1-2-3-4 while strumming-practicing until you can move between the chords in time.
 If you find yourself taking too long to get there, just keep doing it over and over.